-First, I develop a novel decomposition of output change into contributions due to six components: average firm productivity, allocative efficiency related to inputs and productivity, aggregate labor, aggregate capital, allocative efficiency related to different inputs (labor and capital), and higher-order terms.
+First, I develop a novel decomposition of output change into contributions due to six components: average firm productivity, allocative efficiency of inputs with respect to productivity, aggregate labor, aggregate capital, allocative efficiency of one input with respect to the other (labor and capital), and higher-order terms.
 The traditional output decompositions, such as Growth Accounting pioneered by Solow (1957), use aggregate data to disentangle the role of aggregate inputs and the residual, aggregate productivity.
-The firm-level nature of my data allows me to implement my decomposition accounting for allocative efficiency of several types, besides incorporating changes in industry-wide input contribution and productivity.
+The firm-level nature of the data allows the implementation of my decomposition accounting for allocative efficiency of several types, besides incorporating changes in industry-wide input contribution and productivity.
 To the best of my knowledge, this paper is the first to incorporate allocative efficiency to the traditional output decomposition, Growth Accounting.
 The decomposition in this paper is based on the intuition that output can be thought of as the sum of two terms: first, output level if labor, capital, and productivity were randomly assigned across firms; second, the additional output if labor, capital, and productivity are sorted positively or negatively.

 I find two main results.
-First, the decreasing contribution of labor accounts for the majority, 93%, of the decrease in output from 1987 to 1993.
-Second, improvements in aggregate productivity, in particular via improved allocative efficiency, account for 123% of output recovery.
-In other words, in the post-period, output grows largely because inputs, within the same industry, get allocated to more productive firms.
+First, the decreasing contribution of labor accounts for the majority, 89%, of the decrease in output from 1987 to 1993.
+Second, improvements in aggregate productivity, in particular via improved allocative efficiency, account for 104% of output recovery.
+In other words, in the post-period,1 output grows largely because inputs, within the same industry, get allocated to more productive firms.
 Both labor and capital became more efficiently allocated during the 1990s.
 In accounting for output gains, the improved allocation of capital accounts for approximately 1.3 times more compared to the improved allocation of labor.
 In contrast, changes in inputs account for little of the recovery in output.

-The decomposition and its results allow me to evaluate previously proposed channels explaining the surprising output pattern of post-communist economies.
-I find empirical evidence which is inconsistent with the channels previously proposed.
-Two main papers reflect widely-held views on why output declined (Roland, 2000): (i) according to Blanchard and Kremer (1997), the pre-period's supply chains between firms broke down in the market economy environment, because bargaining inefficiencies arose; (ii) in Roland and Verdier (1999) search frictions, which arise in the market economy environment, coupled with relationship-specific investment result in a fall in investment.
-The mechanism for output decline proposed by Blanchard and Kremer (1997) implies that productivity is an important factor in the decomposition of output fall.
-In contrast, the mechanism in Roland and Verdier (1999) implies that a decline in capital is an important factor in the output decomposition.
+The decomposition and its results allow me to evaluate previously proposed channels explaining the surprising fall in GDP of post-communist economies.
+I find empirical evidence which is inconsistent with the channels previously proposed being the main channels of GDP fall.2 Two main papers reflect widely-held views on why output declined (Roland, 2000): (i) according to Blanchard and Kremer (1997). the pre-period's supply chains between firms broke down in the market economy environment, because bargaining inefficiencies arose; (ii) in Roland and Verdier (1999) search frictions, which arise in the market economy environment, coupled with relationship-specific investment result in a fall in investment.
+The mechanism for output decline proposed by Blanchard and Kremer (1997) in the framework of this paper implies that productivity is an important factor in the decomposition of output fall.
+In contrast, the mechanism in Roland and Verdier (1999) in the framework of this paper implies that a decline in capital is an important factor in the output decomposition.
 I find that compared to the decline in labor, capital or firm-level productivity (or aggregate productivity) contribute little to the decrease in output.
 While indirect evidence exists for the proposed channels using Russian and Ukranian data (Konings et al. (2005) and Blanchard and Kremer (1997)), the comprehensive data I use allows me to directly differentiate between the contribution of labor, capital, and productivity in the output decrease and show that a decline in labor accounts for most of the output decrease.